svikashk/docs/guide/how-to-run-sprints-in-zepel.md

 This helps your team to stay aligned and focussed.

-Once you’ve added the Sprint’s name, it’s time to set a duration for the sprint.
+Once you’ve added the Sprint’s name, it’s time to [set a duration]({{ site.url }}{{ site.baseurl }}{% link guide/sprint-duration.md %}) for the sprint.
+Make sure you **select both a start and an end date** for your sprint.

-Many teams prefer the sprint’s duration to be two weeks.
 Depending on the start date you’ve selected, your sprint’s status will change to:

 - **Scheduled** - If your current date is before the start date
 - **In Progress** - If you’re past the start date, but not the end date.